 Our ability to access capital on favorable terms as well as to use cash from operations to continue to meet our short-term liquidity needs could be affected by various risks and uncertainties, including the risks detailed in Part I, Item 1A titled "Risk Factors" of our Annual Report on Form 10-K for the year ended December 31, 2023 as filed with the SEC on March 12, 2024.
-While consolidated occupancy remains strong at 94.8% as of March 31, 2024, in future periods we may experience reduced levels of tenant retention, and reduced foot traffic and lease applications from prospective tenants.
+While consolidated occupancy excluding units classified as held for sale and down/renovation units remains strong at 95.4% as of June 30, 2024, in future periods we may experience reduced levels of tenant retention, and reduced foot traffic and lease applications from prospective tenants.